Cornell-MAE-UG/fa25-portfolio-ls2234-sudo/_pages/cv.md

 ---

 #### Objective
-Aspiring engineering student with a strong foundation in....
+Aspiring engineering student with a strong foundation in mechanicsal engineering.
 Passionate about ... and eager to apply my knowledge in real-world applications.

 ---